shafiuyushawu/leaderboard/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- Implement input for users to add todso.
+- Implement functionality for user to enter names.
-- Create a function to receive user interaction to strike through todos.
+- Create functionality for displaying names and scores entered by users.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>